python/devguide/testing/new-buildbot-worker.rst

       buildbot-worker create-worker buildarea buildbot-api.python.org:9020 workername workerpasswd

-Once this initial worker setup completes, you should edit the files ``buildarea/info/admin`` and ``buildarea/info/host`` to provide your contact info and information on the host configuration, respectively.
-This information will be presented in the buildbot web pages that display information about the builders running on your worker.
+The ``info/admin`` file in the worker directory should contain your contact information, and ``info/host`` should describe the host configuration.
+This information is displayed on the buildbot web interface.
+Since these pages are publicly visible, consider obfuscating your email address (for example, ``user AT example.com``) to avoid spam from web scrapers.

+The recommended ``buildbot.tac`` settings are:

+* ``keepalive = 60`` -- the buildmaster uses a 60-second keepalive interval;
+  the default of ``600`` is too high and can cause spurious disconnections.
+* ``delete_leftover_dirs = 1`` -- automatically cleans up build directories
+  that the master no longer needs.

 You will also want to make sure that the worker is started when the machine reboots: